carrywater/angel-drone-unity/README.md

   <p>To evaluate the Angel Drone concept, we drew inspiration from David J. Atkinson and Micah H. Clak's (2014) research on studying human-robot interaction in dangerous situations.</p>

-  <p>Their methodology involves immersive virtual reality to evoke fear-related psychological responses, simulate robot features and behavior, and conduct systematic trials with automated data collection.
+  <p>Their methodology involves immersive virtual reality to evoke fear-related psychological responses, simulate robot features and behaviour, and conduct systematic trials with automated data collection.
 Our VR experience aligns with this approach, aiming to create a realistic environment where users perceive heightened risk, similar to a real-world situation.</p>

   <p>The Interactive VR Experience serves the dual purpose as a communicative and evaluation tool for the Angel Drone concept.
 At a high level, users will move around in a realistic indoor environment, actively participating in the unfolding narrative.</p>